nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 .. important::
     Make sure that you use your own private key for the release version of the devices.
-    The debug key should never be used for production.
+    Do not use the debug key for production.

 Configuring the B0 bootloader
 -----------------------------